lk4ml/blog_example/_posts/2019-11-11-functional-programming.md

 [![Progress of languages](/public/images/functional-progressive.png)](/public/images/functional-progressive.png)

-As one of the most trivially available sources of information, one need to only look at page of Object-oriented Programming on Wikipedia to find [critisizm for that paradigm](https://en.wikipedia.org/wiki/Object-oriented_programming#Criticism).
+As one of the most trivially available sources of information, one need to only look at page of Object-oriented Programming on Wikipedia to find [criticism for that paradigm](https://en.wikipedia.org/wiki/Object-oriented_programming#Criticism).

 ## Introduction